Technius/sbt-libgdx/README.md

 libraryDependencies += libGdx.value
 ```

-Do not forget to set the version:
+Do not forget to set the version for each platform:
 ```scala
 libGdxVersion := "1.9.2"
 ```